 While a blanket continuation of the prior year's spending levels is one option for establishing the CR's funding rate, other funding levels also have been used to provide the funding rate.
-For example, the first FY2016 CR provided that funding be continued at the rate provided in the applicable FY2015 appropriations bill, minus 0.2108 percent.
-CRs have provided that the funding rate for certain accounts are to be calculated with reference to the funding rates in:
+For example, the first FY2016 CR provided that funding be continued at the rate provided in the applicable FY2015 appropriations bill, minus 0.2108%.
+CRs have provided that the funding rates for certain accounts are to be calculated with reference to the funding rates in

-- a. the previous year; - b. the President's pending budget request; - c. the appropriations bill for the pending year as passed by the House or Senate; - d. the bill for the pending year as reported by a committee for either chamber; or - e. the lowest amount provided by any of those sources.
+- the previous year; - the President's pending budget request; - the appropriations bill for the pending year as passed by the House or Senate; - the bill for the pending year as reported by a committee for either chamber; or - the lowest amount provided by any of those sources.

-Full Text versus Formulaic Continuing Appropriations
+Full Text Versus Formulaic Continuing Appropriations